kstewart/kstewart.me/_posts/2012-02-21-black-in-tech-america.md

 # Wrapping Up #

 At the beginning of this post, I said I wondered why so many of the NewMe founders were seeking venture capital.
 For what they were building, why not bootstrap?
 That would eliminate a lot of the VC "pattern matching".
 Figure out how to charge money for your product or service and work your way up to a profitable business.
-Isn't getting rejected by Sequoia or Kleiner Perkins another version of "being held down by The Man"?
+Isn't getting rejected by Sequoia or Kleiner Perkins another version of *"being held down by The Man"*?

 > I was watching NBC's [The Voice](http://www.nbc.com/the-voice/) while starting to write this.
 I think we need something like this for funding.
 Let's come up with a way to pitch investors "blindly".
 Maybe if investors can't pattern match and have to judge a startup purely on the idea and proposed business model this might increase the odds of getting more minority-led companies funded.
 Just a thought...